Statistics for University Administrators using R

-This one-day course provides participants with hands-on experience of analysing their own type of records and confidently interpreting numerical results for reports to committees, or for returns to the Higher Education Statistics Agency.
+This one-day course provides participants with hands-on experience of analysing their own type of records for data-driven planning and confidently interpreting numerical results for reports to policy makers and committees, or for returns to the Higher Education Statistics Agency.

-Presentations, demonstrations and hands-on computer practicals will be based around the free statistical software R; see https://www.r-project.org/.
+Presentations, demonstrations and hands-on computer practicals will make use of the free statistical software R; see https://www.r-project.org/.
+Note the course does not focus on teaching R, but on the use of supplied R functions to perform statistical analyses of interest.
 Formulae are kept to a minimum; instead, we concentrate on results, their interpretation and reporting in plain language.

 Who Should Attend?

-Administrators in educational establishments working in Policy and Planning units; those involved in interpreting student records and in reporting to committees; those involved in producing returns to the HESA.
+Administrators in educational establishments working in Policy, Planning and Strategy units; Data and Insight units; Business Intelligence units; those involved in extracting actionable insights from student records and in reporting to policy makers or committees; those involved in producing returns to the HESA.
 Anyone in these positions will benefit greatly from this course.

 No previous experience of the R software is required.